NEAL CONAN, HOST:

 CONAN: Well, thank - yeah, I could understand that's a problem.
 And, Andrew Ng, I assume that's something you considered as you designed your course in the first place.

 NG: Yeah.
 Yes.
-In fact, you know, one of our motivations for online courses was exactly for, you know, people like Cheyenne who may need to time shift their work and work at - on hours rather than show up regularly.
+In fact, you know, one of our motivations for online courses was exactly for, you know, people like Cheyenne who may need to time shift their work and work at odd hours rather than show up regularly.
 And regarding the interactivity, the Coursera platform has courses in which professors are teaching not just 20 students but, you know, tens of thousands of students.
-And so we've put a lot of effort into designing, you know, things like wake-the whole-online-office hours, where professors can chat live with a small number of students but broadcasted to a much larger community.
+And so we've put a lot of effort into designing, you know, things like ways to hold online office hours, where professors can chat live with a small number of students but broadcasted to a much larger community.

 CONAN: Kayla, thanks very much for the call.
 Good luck.